davedawkins/Sutil/doc/forms.md

     ]
 ```

-this would be near equivalent to the following form in html/js
+This would be near equivalent to the following form in html/js:

 ```html
 <form>
     <section>